 Herman E. Daly is currently a Professor Emeritus at the University of Maryland’s School of Public Affairs.
 From 1988 to 1994 he was Senior Economist in the Environment Department of the World Bank.
 He holds a B.A. from Rice University and a Ph.D. from Vanderbilt University.
 He has served on the boards of directors of numerous environmental organizations, and is Co-founder and Associate Editor of the journal Ecological Economics.
 His interest in economic development, population, resources and environment has resulted in over a hundred articles in professional journals and anthologies, as well as numerous books, including Toward a Steady-State Economy (1973); Steady-State Economics (1977; 1991); Valuing the Earth (1993); Beyond Growth (1996); and Ecological Economics and the Ecology of Economics (1999).
 He is co-author with theologian John B. Cobb, Jr. of For the Common Good (1989; 1994) which received the 1991 Grawemeyer Award for Ideas for Improving World Order.
 In 1996 he received Sweden’s Honorary Right Livelihood Award and the Heineken Prize for Environmental Science, awarded by the Royal Netherlands Academy of Arts and Sciences.

-Rhodri Morgan, First Minister and Leader of Labour in the Welsh National Assembly, is the Assembly Member for the Cardiff West constituency.
+Rhodri Morgan is the former First Minister and Leader of Labour in the Welsh National Assembly and was the Assembly Member for the Cardiff West constituency from 1999 to 2011.
 He was appointed to the Privy Council in July 2000.
-He is Chair of Welsh Labour’s Joint Policy Committee.

 Rhodri Morgan was born in Cardiff in 1939, and educated at Oxford and Harvard.
 He was the head of the European Commission Office in Wales from 1980 to 1987.
 He represented Cardiff West at Westminster from 1987 to 2001 and was a front-bench spokesperson on Energy (1988-1992) and Welsh Affairs (1992-1997).
 He chaired the House of Commons Select Committee on Public Administration from 1997 to 1999.
 He is a Welsh speaker.